smk762/atomicDEX-API/docs/PR_REVIEW_CHECKLIST.md

-# PR review checklist for AtomicDEX-API
+# PR review checklist for Komodo DeFi Framework

 - [ ] Check that all CI build stages passed successfully.
 It's acceptable to have unstable tests failing.
 If you are unsure whether the test is unstable, please clarify it with the team.